irgoncalves/tempo/README.md

 ## Getting Started

-Tempo is a very simple Python script.
+Tempo is a  simple Python script.
 Just launch it and supply all required parameters.
 Type python tempo -h for argument lists.

 In a nutshell, it requires a username list (or whatever input needs to be tested), form-data to be submitted and target URL.
 Custom HTTP Headers are optional and can be added as well.